 Illegal stopping or standing on the highway carries no demerit points in and of itself.
 But if the stopping impeded forward traffic, the driver may be cited under the separate offense of NRS 484B.627.
-This misdemeanor carries two (2) demerit points.
+This civil infraction carries two (2) demerit points.

 Note that demerit points stay on a person’s license for only one (1) year.
 If a driver ever gets twelve (12) or more demerit points, then his/her license will be suspended for six (6) months by the Nevada DMV.3

 It is important that people with a suspended license not drive.
 Driving with a suspended license is a misdemeanor carrying up to six (6) months in jail and/or up to $1,000 in fines.
 Instead, people with license suspensions can try to fight the suspension by requesting a DMV hearing.4

 6. Will my auto insurance rates go up?

 Probably not, but it depends on the insurance company and what the cop cites the driver with.
 Consult with an attorney about whether illegal stopping on a highway can increase car insurance premiums.

 7. Do I have to do traffic school?